gerald-scharitzer/mop/README.md

 `mop install package` installs the `package` from a GitHub release as package file `package.mojopkg` or `package.📦` in the current directory.

+## Issues

+If there is only one pre-release, then https://github.com/user/repo/releases/latest redirects to https://github.com/user/repo/releases.
+Check what happens with two pre-releases.

 ## Todo

 - dev scripts